kyma-project/website/content/blog-posts/2020-01-09-integration-testing-in-k8s/index.md

 All things combined, we get a project that is a true mosaic of cloud-native applications.
 In such a microservice architecture, we do not meet too many free-standing services - most of them have many dependencies that may not be that obvious at a first glance.
 The same is in our case where all our components depend on the properly configured Istio.
 Upgrading it would be a nightmare without a set of automated integration tests that create a Kubernetes cluster and run integration tests on it to check resource dependencies, provide consistent deployment order, and ensure all pieces of our puzzle fit together at all times.

 When thinking about proper integration tests for Kyma, we also wanted to meet the needs of both developers and users.
-For this reason, we needed a setup in which you can deploy integration tests on both Minikube and GKE.
-This way, we could run the tests locally to allow developers to validate their work easily and on the spot, and execute tests on GKE to assure Kyma users can use it in their production environment safely.
+For this reason, we needed a setup in which you can deploy integration tests on any Kubernetes cluster.
+This way, we could run the tests locally to allow developers to validate their work easily and on the spot, and execute tests on clusters provisioned on cloud providers to assure users can use Kyma in their production environment safely.

 ## Helm tests and related issues